-Jeremiah Johnson Trading is one of the most experienced dealers of fine antique arms, with over 30 years of collecting.
-We also specialize in a vast array of collectibles, including western memorabilia, antique cars, Revolutionary and Civil War artifacts, early Bowie and folding knives, period nautical and scrimshaw pieces, unusal artwork, and colonial era furniture.
+Jeremiah Johnson Trading is one of the most experienced and trusted dealers of antique arms with over 40 years of collecting.
+We also specialize in antique cars & petroliana, Revolutionary and Civil War artifacts, 19th century nautical & western memorabilia, early Bowie and folding knives, American folk art, and colonial era furnishings.

 "A TREASURE OF THE AMERICAN WEST"

-Arizona Sheriff James V. Parks' Personal Factory Engraved and Inscribed Colt Single Action Army .45, mfg.
-1908 with Factory Letter
+Arizona Sheriff James V. Parks' Personal Factory Engraved and Inscribed M1873 Colt Single Action Army .45, with Factory Letter

 James V. Parks was born in Hood County, Texas, in 1867.
 Led by his father, Sheriff W. J. Parks, James joined the Arizona Duncan Rangers in 1885 to fight against Apache Indians.
 Between 1890-1906, James Parks served as Deputy Sheriff to several regions, Graham County Sheriff, and then US Deputy Marshal.
 During this time, James shot and killed at least 3 men, wounded several more, chased the Apache Kid and the Bill Smith Gang, and hung the infamous outlaw Augustine "The Hairy One" Chacon.
 This pistol was delivered to him, fully engraved from the factory with his name inscribed along the barrel, in 1908.
 As quoted by Chuck Smith, who is currently writing a biography on James V. Parks; "As far as I am concerned, Jim Parks' career as a lawman overshadows that of Wyatt Earp or many other legendary people of the Wild West."

-Please view our menu at the top of this page for items currently offered for sale.
-Below is a sampling of featured items that either have been or currently are part of our personal collection.
-Serious offers will be entertained.
+~Please view our menu at the top of this page for items currently offered for sale~ Below is a sampling of highlights acquired throughout the years which have either been sold or remain as part of the Jeremiah Johnson Trading Collection

-.38-40 WCF, 24" Octagon Barrel/Full Magazine, Special Order H-Checkered Burl Wood, Pistol Grip, "Solid" Rifle Buttplate, and Early Heavy Base Tang Sight, with Factory Letter
+.38-40, Octagon Barrel/Full Magazine, Checkered Fancy Stock with Pistol Grip, "Solid" Rifle Buttplate, and Early Heavy Base Tang Sight, with Factory Letter

 Rare Confederate 1863 C.S.
 Richmond Type III Musket